moss-l/bhs-js-testing/boolean-simplification.md

 (weekday && vacation) || (!weekday && vacation) || (!weekday && !vacation)
 ```

-Now we can get down to simplifying actual expressions.
-This process is
+Now we can get down to simplifying actual Boolean expressions.
+This
-just like simplifying mathematical expressions except with slightly
+process is just like simplifying mathematical expressions except with
-different rules.
-With numbers we’re used to rules like for all *x* “1
+slightly different rules.
+With numbers we’re used to rules like for “1
-times *x* is *x*” and “0 + *x* is *x*” and “*x* / *x* is 1” (except
+times *x* is *x* for all *x*” and “0 + *x* is *x* for all *x*” and
-when *x* is zero on the last one.
+“*x* / *x* is 1 for all *x* except zero”.
 Thus you could simplify the
-following expression via the following steps, keeping in mind PEMDAS.
+following expression via the following steps, keeping in mind PEMDAS:

 ```
 (32 - 32) + x * (50 / 50)